-- 1. For the M.A., prior to graduation, native speakers of English must verify completion within the last 10 years of a minimum of six semester units of college-level foreign language with at least a 3.0 grade-point average on a 4.0 scale, or its equivalent.
-Many options exist to satisfy the foreign language requirement, including formal coursework, community language learning, or study abroad.
+- 1. For the M.A., prior to graduation, native speakers of English must verify completion within the last 10 years of a minimum of 6 semester units of college-level foreign language with at least a 3.0 grade-point average on a 4.0 scale, or its equivalent.
+Options to satisfy the foreign language requirement include formal coursework and community language learning.
 Students may also establish proficiency via an exam. - 2.
-For the on-campus program, nonnative speakers of English scoring between 550 and 600 on the TOEFL will complete TESL 500 during their first semester of graduate work.
-This course enhances students' listening, speaking, reading, and writing skills as preparation for graduate study.
-Degree credit is not given for the course.
-(A student with an undergraduate degree from an accredited institution in which English is the medium of instruction and a grade-point average of at least 3.0 on a 4.0 scale may waive this requirement.)
+All students graduating from non-English speaking institutions must satisfy the "English Proficiency Requirements" in the "Graduate Admission to the University" section of this catalog.
+In addition, the following scores on the Internet-based TOEFL are required for admission to the Online or Field-based TESOL programs.